onaio/kujaku/SPECIFICATION.md

 ## 2. Using Tracking Service

-The Tracking Service is a foreground service providing Locations points regarding some options.
+The Tracking Service is a foreground service providing Locations pointModels regarding some options.
 The application needs to register the TrackingService listener to be able to receive notifications when :
 - First location as been received
 - A new location has been recorded